Arnaiz23/TuManga/Documentation/Documentation.md

 * Slider in Home (Splide is an alternative)
 * Alerts of the data.message in Platform
 * Change the role in the usersTable
+* Max-heigth in the platformData -> Look in the PlatformProducts

 ### Views for public